Residential City Profile

 Consider the location factors of the property.
 In order to guarantee a long-term value development of a property it is necessary to understand the already known data of the location.
 We provide you with this important data at the level of each district of the city and update it every month.
-Based on our experiences in Berlin and the information at hand, we will make sure to not only find you a good long-term investment, but also a perfect property to build your personal future on.
+Based on our experiences in Berlin mortgages and the information at hand, we will make sure to not only find you a good long-term investment, but also a perfect property to build your personal future on.

-A good indication of how realistic the property prices are, can be gauged on how long properties stay on the market before being sold.
+A good indication of how realistic the property prices in berlin are, can be gauged on how long properties stay on the market before being sold.
 When properties are slow to sell , this could indicate room for negotiation!
 When properties are moving quickly, then you have to move quickly too!
 Adapt to the situation at hand and you will find greater success in your endeavors.

 Macroeconomic data can also provide some valuable information, particularly when you are looking at it from a ‘supply /demand’ perspective.
 Comparing the number of households in the district and the number of housing units available, is a good indicator how the property prices could develop.
 When the demand is higher than the number of properties available on the market, prices will rise.